Blower Door Test in Concordville, PA

 How Is A Blower Door Test Conducted?

-For blower door test in Concordville, PA, all outside doors and windows are closed properly, and inside doors are kept open to balance air pressure throughout the space.
-One chosen exterior door is equipped with an adjustable aluminum frame and fabric panel for test installation.
-A calibrated fan is then attached to the frame and used to depressurize the home to 50 Pascals, which is about the same as a steady 20 mph wind pushing against the structure.
+When conducting blower door test in Concordville, PA, technicians close all exterior doors and windows and keep interior doors open for consistent air movement.
+An adjustable aluminum frame and sturdy fabric panel are installed in one central exterior door to prepare for testing.
+Once the frame is in place, a calibrated fan is used to bring the home’s pressure down to 50 Pascals — about the same as a 20 mph wind on the structure.

 What Is A Passing Blower Door Test Score?